GLOBAL MARKETS-World stocks in freefall as UK votes for EU exit

 The British pound collapsed no less than 18 U.S. cents, easily the biggest fall in living memory, to hit its lowest since 1985.
 The euro in turn slid 3.2 percent to $1.1012 as investors feared for its very future.

-Having campaigned to keep the country in the EU, British Prime Minister David Cameron confirmed he would step down.

-Results showed a 51.9/48.1 percent split for leaving, setting the UK on an uncertain path and dealing the largest setback to European efforts to forge greater unity since World War Two.
+Nearly complete results showed a 51.8/48.2 percent split for leaving, setting the UK on an uncertain path and dealing the largest setback to European efforts to forge greater unity since World War Two.

-Sterling sank a staggering 10 percent at one point and was last at $1.3582, having carved out a range of $1.3228 to $1.5022.
+Sterling sank a staggering 10.1 percent at one point and was slumped at $1.3582, having carved out a range of $1.3228 to $1.5022.
 The fall was even larger than during the global financial crisis and the currency was moving two or three cents in the blink of an eye.

 "It's an extraordinary move for financial markets and also for democracy," said co-head of portfolio investments of London-based currency specialist Millennium Global Richard Benson.